bluekeyes/pico-12vrgb-hid-controller/cli/README.md

 ## Platform Support

 The CLI is structured to support multiple platforms, but currently only implements a Windows backend.
-I might implement other backends might be added if there's a need for them.
+Other backends might be added if there's a need for them.

 ### Windows